tobiasjcat/WildBeyond/logs.md

 There is a rail line with carts with seats for 8.
 We are riding the carts with another couple.
 The rail line goes into a dragon mouth.
 Inside their were visions of snakes everywhere!
 There was also a vision of Alexandra's son dressed as a town guard.
 Suddenly, I'm in my underwear and everyone is laughing at me, it's terrifying.
 Then a couple of thugs, ordered by a stately dressed woman to attack us.
 One more vision appears.
 The shadow of a woman, dressed as an acrobat.
 Lights on the ride go out and people scream.
 Zephixo yells "It's not supposed to do this, I'll try rebooting it".
 He also recommends Tasha's Fortuneteller.

 The booth is a wooden, mechanical dummy.
 Tasha is a witch-queen who wrote the Demonomicon.
 Fortune-telling is out of character for her.
 A halfling couple, in front of us, proposes and the recipient starting rolling on the ground laughing.
 The proposer ran into the nearby hall of illusions to hide out of embarrassment.
 Kadayif discovered that perhaps the proposee was magically induced to laugh.
 Inside the hall of illusions is a series of mirrors which initially reflect our childlike appearances.
 Later in the maze, our reflections get older.
 We found the proposer looking at a mirror with a little girl in a pig-mask looking back at him.
 The proposer is named Rueben.
 Eventually they meet back up outside the hall and make amends.
 With that complete, we all approached the booth to get a fortune but fell under a laughing spell.
-Still got a fortune though: an embossed card "Scabbatha Nightshade and can't remember the first creature she sees when she wakes up"
+Still got a fortune though: an embossed card "Skabatha Nightshade and can't remember the first creature she sees when she wakes up"

 After we all got our weird fortunes we headed towards the lost property booth to look for the things we have lost.
 We met Dirlagraun outside the lost property.
 Dirlagraun loves children and children love playing with her.
 One child runs away.